GuillaumeGermain/NLP/README.md

 - SVM Linear had a similar accuracy improvement on the unscaled version
 - No improvement on Naive Bayes

+### Logistic regression new score: 76.6%
-As for the phase 3, I used again the standard logistic regression intensively.
+As for the phase 3, I used again intensively the logistic regression.
-Thanks to its performance and speed it enabled me to test many configurations in a short time.
+Its performance and speed enabled me to test many configurations in a short time.
 I could reach a better result of **76.6%** with 15000 reviews and a vocabulary of 2000 words.
 As before, it seemed that accuracy decreased at some point with more vocabulary and more training data.